22 June 2018

 Current Economic Situation

 Continuing fiscal consolidation, banking sector restructuring and structural reforms, particularly in the labour market, have borne fruit and driven the Spanish economy onto its fourth year of expansion in 2017, outpacing the euro-area average.
 Lower borrowing costs, still-soft oil prices, declining unemployment and improving export prospects alongside a competitive euro have, on the other hand, given consumers and businesses more confidence when making consumption and investment decisions, although base-broadening measures on corporate taxation, increases in excise duties on alcohol and tobacco and a wider base for social contributions may altogether imply a less expansionary fiscal policy orientation.
-Despite the ongoing deleveraging process, the Spanish economy is expected to see another 3.1% growth in 2017.
+Despite the ongoing deleveraging process and uncertainty over the independence drive in Catalonia, the Spanish economy is expected to see another 2.5% growth in 2018.

 Spain is a member of the EU, and it follows EU's common external trade policy and measures.
 As a euro-zone member, it has also adopted the euro as its legal tender from 1 January 2002.
 As it now stands, a total of 19 EU members, including Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain, has adopted the euro as their legal tender.